-Fall: CEE 498: Transport and Fate of Chemicals in the Environment
+Fall: CEE 496/551: Fate and Transport of Chemicals in the Environment

 For graduate and undergraduate students interested in the behavior of chemicals in the environment.
 Subject covers the movement of chemicals through water, air, and soil, and also addresses their eventual fate.
 Physical transport, as well as chemical and biological sources and sinks, are discussed.
 Emphasis on anthropogenic chemicals, though in the context of pre-existing natural chemical cycles.
 Linkages to health effects, sources and control, and policy aspects.